-Somewhat Truth in Television; alcoholism is a rather large problem in Russia and is a major contributor to high suicide rates and lowered average lifespannote which is so bad at this point that it's the lowest of any industrialized nation, though there's a lot more to that than booze.
-Vodka sales are also a prime source of revenue for the Russian government going as far back as the days of Tsarist Russia.
-Many bottles of cheap vodka in Russia come with a paper pull tab rather than a screw-top because, like its owner, it's going to be drunk in one sitting.
-In fact, aftershave is marketed in recycled vodka flasks so people don't look cheap while drinking it.
+Somewhat Truth in Television; alcoholism is a rather large problem in Russia and is a major contributor to high suicide rates and lowered average male lifespan.note Vodka sales were also a prime source of revenue for the Russian government for much of its history, going as far back as the dawn of Tsarist Russia — the first ruler to use alcohol tax as a major source of revenue was Ivan the Terrible.
+Many bottles of cheap vodka in Russia came with a paper pull tab rather than a screw-top because (like its owner) it's going to be drunk in one sitting.
+In fact, aftershave is reported to be marketed in recycled vodka flasks so people don't look cheap while drinking it.

 Also, this trope is sometimes extended to people in former Warsaw Pact countries, partly as a result of cultural osmosis and partly because life just sucked that much.

 This trope previously was slowly going on its way towards Discredited Trope — not that anyone in the Fictionland has taken the notice, though.
 Ever since Turn of the Millennium alcohol consumption in Russia was on a steady decline, so much that by some measures Russians drank less than Brits!
 This was largely due to the country slowly finding its feet again after Soviet collapse, and the people discovering new things to do with their lives instead of drinking it away, and The Government's easing up on the alcohol tax — since 2000 much of the state revenue came from the oil money, not booze, and in The New '10s other industries have increasingly started to become profitable as well, for which the healthy and sober populace is generally a good thing.note However, Russian alcohol consumption has grown after the Russian invasion of Ukraine and the resulting loss of Russian international trade has worsened Russian life, making this trope very modern again.